knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

     * merge the devel branch to your branch and
     * run the testing script `run_testing.sh`.
 The script will create a folder testing_logs where all test results are stored.
     * Go through all logs and see if there are errors.
 If there are errors, fix them.
-3. If all errors are fixed, merge your branch to devel.
+3. If all errors are fixed, check if there are new updates on devel.
+    * If there are, goto 2.
+    * Else: merge your branch to devel.
 Done.